 Celebrations at school have been planned to fit within the curriculum and be a part of the learning experience.
-The days set aside for celebrations are Thanksgiving, Christmas, and Valentine's Day.

 Class time will not be set-aside for birthday parties.
 However, you may bring in a "take home" treat for your child to share with classmates.
 These treats need to come to school packaged in such a way as to be easily handed out.
 These should be store bought items, not homemade.
 These need to be at school before the end of the day, so they can be distributed just before dismissal.